 Deciding to become a foster parent is a big decision.
 Understanding the various steps, regulations, and requirements to pursue foster care in Pennsylvania (PA) is critical before you take the first step.
-Foster care in Pennsylvania is similar to foster care requirements in other states; however, there are some differences that are important to understand as you move forward.
+Foster care in Pennsylvania is similar to foster care requirements in other states; however, some differences are important to understand as you move forward.

 The Child Welfare Information Gateway defines foster care as “a temporary service provided by states for children who cannot live with their families.”
 Foster care in PA starts with understanding if you meet the requirements and if you are emotionally, physically, and financially ready to bring a child into your family on a potentially temporary basis.
 Although you can adopt through foster care in Pennsylvania, there are separate steps to doing so as your foster care placement proceeds.
 Understanding the timelines, costs, and steps involved with foster care in PA will help you take the first step.